Marble in architecture & interior design

 The whole thing looks like part of an interplay of surfaces that let space

+run within itself.
 Limits become for Mies something that can be crossed,

 shaped and reinterpreted.